 NPN Transistor as an Amplifier

-This is one another very common application of this transistor.
+This is another very common application of this transistor.
 Here the smaller value at the input is amplified and is taken out from the output of the amplifier.
-Basically a smaller voltage value is amplified at the output.
+Basically, a smaller voltage value is amplified at the output.

 Almost all our mobile phones use transistors for amplification of sound.

 This is one more important concept in a transistor.
 Here, we connect both the NPN and the PNP transistor in a single circuit to get more amplification.
 This is achieved as NPN conducts in the positive half cycle and the PNP in the negative half cycle of any signal (just like a full-wave bridge rectifier) and we are able to generate more power continuously.
 This pair makes a useful circuit in robotics, power amplifier applications, and motor control.